 GPS technology has rapidly become a part of our daily lives.
-We use them for navigation, tracking assets and even to keep track of children and loved ones.
-If you are looking to increase the security of your business assets or looking for peace of mind at home, a GPS tracker may be the right solution for you.
+We use the Global Positioning System (GPS) for navigation, tracking assets, and even keeping track of each other, our children, and our loved ones.
+If you’re looking to keep your business assets secure or for peace of mind at home, a GPS tracker may be the right solution for you.

 The most basic function of a GPS tracker is to listen for signals coming from GPS satellites.
 These signals are transmitted from the dozens of GPS satellites orbiting the earth.
 Each satellite is equipped with an atomic clock, and it broadcasts a timestamp and a unique ID to differentiate it from other satellite signals.
 To pinpoint an exact location, the GPS tracker must connect to multiple satellites, which allows it to calculate its position (latitude, longitude, and altitude) by measuring the time it takes to receive back the timestamped signal from the satellites.
 It’s brilliant how it all works!

 For a GPS tracker to share its real-time location, it must connect to another network, usually a cellular network, which—like your mobile phone—requires a monthly subscription to send and receive data.
 This location data can then be shared in a web browser or through an app on a mobile device conveniently layered over a map.
 This process may sound complicated and time-consuming, but in reality, it happens near the speed of light.

 Inside a GPS tracker is a small electronic silicon chip—about the size of a fingernail.
 The chip requires a source of power like a battery to receive signals, process the data, and send out the location information.
 That’s why mobile phones, GPS watches, and tracker devices can perform these services.
 It’s also why there are requirements and limitations on the power, size, and physical positioning of GPS trackers.